What Are the Pros and Cons of a Home Equity Loan?

 What is a home equity loan?

-Unlike a home equity line of credit (HELOC), which functions more like a credit card, a home equity loan comes with a fixed interest rate and a consistent monthly payment schedule over a set term.
-This predictability can make it an appealing option for large, one-time expenses.
+Unlike a home equity line of credit (HELOC), which works more like a credit card with a reusable balance, a home equity loan gives you a set amount with a fixed interest rate.
+You’ll also make predictable monthly payments over a specific loan term, making it easier to plan your budget.

 How much equity can I borrow from my home?

-The amount you can borrow depends on your home’s market value, how much you still owe on your mortgage, and your lender’s specific requirements.
+The amount you can borrow depends on your home’s market value, your mortgage balance, and your lender’s specific requirements.
 Most lenders allow you to borrow up to 80% to 85% of your home’s equity.

 Here’s how it works: